 EvidenceNOW Stories From the Field

-AHRQ's EvidenceNOW initiative is helping more than 1,500 small-and medium-sized primary care practices across America use the latest evidence to improve delivery of primary care and heart health.
-One in three of these practices operate in medically underserved areas, 75 percent have five or fewer clinicians, and 41 percent are clinician-owned.
+AHRQ’s EvidenceNOW initiative has helped more than 1,500 small-and medium-sized primary care practices across America use the latest evidence to improve delivery of primary care and heart health.
+One in three of these practices operates in medically underserved areas, 75 percent have five or fewer clinicians, and 41 percent are clinician-owned.

 Get to know EvidenceNOW through the eyes of the people participating in this initiative—read our profiles of primary care to find out what it's like to be a health care professional today, followed by stories of how EvidenceNOW is transforming the quality of primary care and heart health in America.

 Profiles of Primary Care

 Explore these stories of EvidenceNOW primary care practices: